 Annual Report Due Date

 The due date of the Annual Report varies based on the type of business entity.

 Corporations: Annual Reports for Rhode Island Corporations are due by March 1st.
 The first annual report isn’t due until the year following formation.
-For example, if your Corporation was formed January 1, 2020, the first Annual Report will be due March 1st, 2021.
+For example, if your Corporation was formed January 1, 2020, the deadline for the first Annual Report will be due March 1st, 2021.